supertommy/ios-resize/README.md

 ### Support or Contact
 There's really no support but you tweet me [@iamsupertommy](http://twitter.com/iamsupertommy) or find me on Github @supertommy and I'll see if I can help you.

+### License
+ios-resize is released under the MIT License.